Skip to main content

 - echo you can define multiple commands in a run hook!

-When applying the Template/Plugin that defines this Declarative Hook, before asking for the input parameters, the console shows the following sentences:
+When applying the Template or Plugin that defines this Declarative Hook, before asking for the input parameters, the console shows the following sentences:

 • hello from before-input!